ktzazz/FAQ-accordion-thirteen/README.md

 ## My process

-This proyect helped me to finally understand a lot of concepts of Js that i found difficult to apply, I still have got a lot to practice but i'm happy that i'm definitely improving.
+This project helped me to finally understand a lot of concepts of Js that i found difficult to apply, I still have got a lot to practice but i'm happy that i'm definitely improving.

 ### Built with